 - Dial the 8-digit Swedish telephone number

 If your student can purchase the item abroad, it is likely most expedient and hassle-free for them to do so.

-If you do need to send your student items, list the contents of the package as “used personal belongings” (e.g.; clothing, textbooks, etc.) so that it can be cleared through customs.
-The sender should declare a $0 dollar value for the package to avoid customs duty charges; however, if they open the package and estimate a higher value, your student will be charged customs’ duty and note that this can often be costly!
+If you need to send your student items, list the contents of the package as “used personal belongings” (e.g.; clothing, textbooks, etc.) so that it can be cleared through customs.
+The sender should declare a $0 dollar value for the package to avoid customs duty charges; however, if customs officials open the package and estimate a higher value, your student will be charged customs’ duty (note: this can often be costly!)

-While it may be tempting to send your student a perishable treat or flowers for a birthday or other holiday, the DIS Front Desk cannot guarantee delivery to your student.
+While it may be tempting to send your student a perishable treat or flowers for a birthday or other holiday, the DIS Student Life Information Desk cannot guarantee delivery to your student.
 Therefore, we recommend sending a card or digital gift instead.

 Sending Mail to DIS Copenhagen Students:

 If you plan to mail a package or letter to your student currently studying at the DIS Copenhagen location, it can be sent to the DIS main address below.
 Someone will be there to sign for packages during opening hours, and all students have personal mail folders for smaller items.
 It is your student’s responsibility to check their mail folder, but they will be emailed if they receive a package.